AtmosphericAngels/IDL_IAU_Chrom/README.md

 'Viewer' '**Multiple Chroms**': Opens a viewer widget that can display an overlay of up to seven chromatograms (one specific m/q), see sect.
 3. Uses plot window 0 (upper).
 Requires: Chromatograms/experiment loaded.

-'Viewer ' '**Multiple m/Q**': Opens a viewer widget that can display an overlay of upt to seven m/q signals (one specific chromatogram), see sect.
+'Viewer' '**Multiple m/Q**': Opens a viewer widget that can display an overlay of upt to seven m/q signals (one specific chromatogram), see sect.
 3. Uses plot window 0 (upper).
 Requires: Chromatograms/experiment loaded.

-Viewer ' '**TPS HSK**': Opens a viewer widget for the housekeeping data recorded by the TPS module of the Frankfurt GC-TOFMS.
+'Viewer' '**TPS HSK**': Opens a viewer widget for the housekeeping data recorded by the TPS module of the Frankfurt GC-TOFMS.
 Uses plot window 0 (upper).
 Requires: Chromatograms/experiment fromt the Tofwerk TOFMS loaded.

-'Viewer ' '**Show Controls**': Opens a widget that allows you to control the plots' x- and y-ranges without using the „shiftkey-click-drag" method on the plot widgets.
+'Viewer' '**Show Controls**': Opens a widget that allows you to control the plots' x- and y-ranges without using the „shiftkey-click-drag" method on the plot widgets.
 (Fig. 5).

 ![5](https://raw.githubusercontent.com/MrFuppes/IDL_IAU_Chrom/master/doc/img/05_WidPlotctrl.png)